 United We Stand Specialty License Plate

 As you drive around Florida you will notice a variety of Florida license plate designs.
-In addition to the standard state license plate that is most common, Florida allows drivers to select from more than 120 unique license plates.
+In addition to the most common standard state license plate, Florida allows drivers to select from more than 120 unique license plates.
 Florida

 has license plates for a variety of family, environmental, charitable, and other causes.
 If you work in the aviation industry, enjoy recreational flying, or are concerned about our national security, you may want to consider purchasing